 A photo-electric control unit (PECU) Array is one of the ways which we accurately calculate energy consumption.
 The PECU Array is populated with 30 photocells which are representative of the photocells used within the lighting authority.
 As the PECU Array is located within the lighting authority, it provides the most accurate daily switching times for the photocells, ensuring that the half hourly consumption data is accurate.
 The data from the Array is downloaded every night.
 Power Data Associates has found that annual energy consumption is typically 1% lower using the switching times provided by the PECU Array compared with a passive calculation.
 As a result, many customers save thousands of pounds each year.

 A PECU Array is a box about 1 x 0.6 x 0.3m fitted with 30 photocell NEMA sockets, within the box are terminal blocks, a data logger and a cellular modem.
 See photo above.
-Options include a fixed line modem, a light meter and blanking plates to install non-NEMA cells.
+Options include a light meter and blanking plates to install non-NEMA cells.

 The following should be considered in determining the location of the PECU Array:

 - Typical location is the flat roof of a local authority building within the lighting authority area, near the centre of the street light load

 - Location should be accessible for safe / easy replacement of photocells